pydantic/pydantic/README.md

 ## Getting Started

-While pydantic-core is not yet released and not design for direct use, you can still try it.
+While pydantic-core is not yet released and not designed for direct use, you can still try it.

 You'll need rust stable [installed](https://rustup.rs/), or rust nightly if you want to generate accurate coverage.